pepopowitz/getting-unstuck/slides/src/04-isolate.md

 > Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.

 Mark Twain

+Notes:

+also heard "..and nothing worse will happen to _either_ of you..."

 ---